-ENG 40X – I have taught 400 level seminars on Medieval Dreams and Visions, Sir Gawain and the Green Knight, and Medieval Literature and the Rise of White Nationalism
+Professor Gillespie taught undergraduates at the University of Toronto Mississauga from 2004 to 2018, including courses in Narrative; Chaucer; Early Drama; Medieval Dreams and Visions; Sir Gawain and the Green Knight; and Medieval Literature and the Rise of White Nationalism

-I also teach students within the UTM Research Opportunity Programme: my ROP students work with me on a variety of research projects, and have travelled to Boston, Los Angeles and, in the United Kingdom, to London and Cambridge to conduct archival research.
+She also mentored many students within the UTM Research Opportunity Programme: her ROP students have worked on a variety of research projects, travelling to Boston, Los Angeles, and London and Cambridge, England, to conduct archival research.

-I offer graduate level courses through both the Department of English and the Centre for Medieval Studies at the University of Toronto.
-Some of these cover skills and theories of book history and codicology: ENG 6954 and 8000 Bibliography and MST 1115 English Palaeography 1000-1800.
-My other research seminars cover topics drawn from my current research
+Professor Gillespie offered graduate level courses through both the Department of English and the Centre for Medieval Studies at the University of Toronto from 2004 t0 2018, including ENG 6954 and 8000 Bibliography; MST 1115 English Palaeography 1000-1800; and research seminars on topics drawn from her current research.

-I supervise or co-supervise PhD students from the Department of English and the Centre for Medieval Studies at the University of Toronto.
-These students are working on a range of topics: Chaucer’s French sources; the codicological contexts for early fourteenth and fifteenth-century Middle English literature; wonder in medieval narrative; medieval manuscripts of medical texts.
+She supervises PhD students from the Department of English and the Centre for Medieval Studies at the University of Toronto.
+These students are working on a range of topics from the codicological contexts for early fourteenth and fifteenth-century Middle English literature to South Asian manuscript cultures to literature of the Black Death.

 Professor Gillespie is always happy to discuss research with prospective graduate students, especially those interested in new scientific and global approaches to the study of the premodern book.